Streaming videos from Google Drive: a second attempt

 Previously I was writing a proxy of sorts that adapted Google Drive’s “bearer token” auth to the more widely supported “basic auth” so I could watch movies.
 I was stuck at the point where desktop video players could stream just fine while their android ports would do nothing.

-The issue was pinpointed thanks to reading the android device’s logcat output.
-Did you know that in order to read logcat you only need to install some 8-megabyte package instead of the whole android studio behemoth?
+I pinpointed this issue from reading the android device’s logcat output.
+Did you know that in order to read logcat you only need to install some 8MiB package instead of the whole Android Studio behemoth?
 I do now!

 As luck would have it, Caddy v2 was recently released and they even provided a Debian repo!
 I had used Caddy v1 in the past but my impression was that despite their pitch of a “download and run” experience, actual extra work was required - it was straightforward and well-documented, but it was still extra busywork.
 This combined with the hassle of having to compile my own binary bounced me back to nginx.
 Both of these issues have been addressed in v2, so there’s really no reason to keep wrestling with nginx + certbot anymore.